maritsandstad/ExData_Plotting1/README.md

 ## Introduction

+## Comments to reviewer:

+The downloadClean.R script is used to get download the data (if not present in the directory), read it in, get a useful posixlt datetime, and pick out only the data for the two dates we are interested in.
+After this script has been run, all the plotting scripts can be run to obtain the plots specified in the assignment.

+## Original README:

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning